Thrive has three regional centres. The charity's main garden and head office is in Beech Hill, Berkshire (just a few miles south of Reading).

 We also work in Battersea Park, London and Kings Heath Park, Birmingham.

 The charity runs outreach programmes at schools, hostels, hospitals, care homes and other community settings such as libraries and community setting and looks for funding to do this.

 More about our regional centres.
 Click on the pictures for more information.

 Gardeners come to us by many different paths.
 Some are referred by Social Services or support workers, or via another health care professional such as their GP.
 We also welcome people who come independently or are referred by a family member, school or another charity.

 If you are unable to attend one of our programmes we have a database of more than 600 garden projects in the UK and can put you in touch with one nearer to you.

-There are many different types of garden project but they all use a garden setting and activities to benefit people’s lives.
-Projects are located on allotments, in community gardens or at nurseries, hospitals and even prisons.
-The services and support offered varies according to the setting and needs of the disabled people attending the project.
+There are many different types of garden programmes but they all use a garden setting and activities to benefit people’s lives.
+They can be located on allotments, in community gardens or at nurseries, hospitals and even prisons.
+The services and support offered varies according to the setting and needs of the people in attendance.

 Contact our information service for details on garden projects across the UK.
 Email us here or phone 0118 988 5688.